SublimateTheBerry/ytdlgo/README.md

    After that, go to [📥 Releases](#-releases) and see Usage

-## 📦 Dependencies

-This project uses the following dependencies:

-- github.com/kkdai/youtube/v2 - A Go library for downloading YouTube videos.
-- github.com/schollz/progressbar/v3 - A Go library for displaying a progress bar during the download.

-These dependencies will be automatically downloaded and installed when you run the `go mod tidy` command.

 ## 📄 License

 This project is licensed under the [modified MIT License](LICENSE).